hybrisPawelWiacek/YouTubeKnowledgeMiner/docs/rules.md

 - [Architectural principle to follow]
 - [Integration requirements]
 - [Security/performance considerations]
+- [How this fits into the sprint objectives]

 When complete, provide:
 - Testing instructions to verify functionality
 - Examples of how to use the new features
 - Any configuration changes needed
+- How this implementation addresses the sprint goals

 Start by showing your implementation plan, then proceed with the code.
 ```